Double Averaging and Gradient Projection: Convergence Guarantees for Decentralized Constrained Optimization: Experimental Results

 As a rough measure of the complexities of the algorithms, their run time averaged over $100$ experiments is reported in Fig.~\ref{fig: run_time}.
-We observe that solving the optimal transport problem using off-the-shelf linear programming solvers becomes impractical for large $n$ even by relaxing the equality constraints, while the decentralized DAGP method still performs in a reasonable amount of time.
+We observe that solving the optimal transport problem using linear programming solvers becomes impractical for large $n$ even by relaxing the equality constraints, while the decentralized DAGP method still performs in a reasonable amount of time.

-In the second part, we consider the application of optimal transport in domain adaptation.
-In this problem, there exist two labeled datasets in the form of $\{\bd,y\}$, where $\bd$ represents data points, and $y$ is their label selected from a set of classes.
-The two datasets are sampled from distinct, source and target, joint distributions $\bP_s(\bd_s, y)$ and $\bP_t(\bd_t, y)$, where the data points are sampled from different distributions $\bP_s(\bd_s) \neq \bP_t(\bd_t)$, but contain similar classes.
-We assume that the drift in the distribution is a result of a non-linear map $T$, and this map preserves the conditional label distributions $\bP_s(y | \bd_s) = \bP_t(y|T(\bd_s))$.
-Then, by estimating the marginal distributions $\bpi_s \coloneqq \bP_s(\bd_s)$ and $\bpi_t \coloneqq \bP_t(\bd_t)$ using the empirical distribution of data points, and defining a metric as a cost function, one can find the map by solving the OT problem in \eqref{eq: kantorovich}.
-Finally, the source data points will be transported to the target domain, and a model will be fitted to the transported data points.
+In the second part, we consider the application of optimal transport in domain adaptation \cite{7586038}.
 In this experiment, we consider two classical datasets used for domain adaptation, namely MNIST~\cite{lecun-mnisthandwrittendigit-2010} and USPS~\cite{uspsdataset}.
 We reshape all images into vectors of size $256$, and sample $10000$ data points from the MNIST dataset for better visualizations.
 We use the Euclidean distance as the cost metric.
 Considering the distribution of data points is uniform, we compute the optimal transport plan using DAGP and Sinkhorn~\cite{cuturi2013sinkhorn} algorithms.
-The Sinkhorn algorithm solves an approximation of the OT problem by adding the so-called neg-entropy regularization term.
-Unlike the CVXOPT solvers which we previously studied, this approximation leads to a highly scalable algorithm with no need for distributed computing.
-However, this approximation yields an inexact, i.e. non-sparse, solution.
 The resulting OT plans are depicted in Fig.~\ref{fig: OT} with a precision of $10^{-5}$.
 DAGP solves \eqref{eq: ot_dec} to find a sparse transport plan, while the Sinkhorn algorithm solves the neg-entropy regularized version of the problem and clearly leads to a lower level of sparsity in the transport plan, making the classes less distinguishable.